 "Individuals with disabilities are encouraged to attend all University of Iowa-sponsored events.
 If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact (insert: the sponsoring department or contact person) in advance at (insert: telephone number)."

 The sponsoring department name or contact person and telephone number must be incorporated into the statement as the sponsoring department is responsible for making the necessary reasonable accommodations.

-The University of Iowa encourages its faculty, staff, and students to make good faith disclosures of University-related misconduct.
+The University of Iowa encourages its faculty, staff, and students to make good faith disclosures of university-related misconduct.
 Retaliation as a response to such disclosure will not be tolerated.
-To review the complete policy, please see: http://www.uiowa.edu/~our/opmanual/ii/11.htm.
+To review the complete policy, please see: http://opsmanual.uiowa.edu/community-policies/anti-retaliation.